U53RW4R3/RemoteKeyStrokes/README.md

 [DONE] Task completed!
 ```

-To execute a single command.
+To execute in a single command.
+This is concise especially when using with a dialbog box.

 ```
 $ rks -c "cmd.exe /k \"net user /domain & net group \"Domain Admins\" /domain & net group \"Enterprise Admins\" /domain & net group \"Domain Computers\" /domain\""